Viral replication mechanisms and virus-host interactions of positive-strand RNA viruses

 Positive-strand RNA viruses [(+)RNA viruses] are the largest viral class, including the vast majority of plant viruses as well as many important human and animal pathogens, such as hepatitis C virus and SARS coronavirus.
 Despite diverse host range and genome organization, all (+)RNA viruses share similar strategies in RNA replication, the most critical step in viral life cycle.
 My lab uses engineered Brome mosaic virus (BMV)-yeast and BMV-N. benthamiana systems to study viral RNA replication and virus-host interactions.
 BMV, essentially BMV replication protein 1a, induces perinuclear ER membrane invaginations into the ER lumen to form viral replication compartments.
 Understanding how BMV modulates host membrane rearrangement and lipid synthesis to accommodate these alterations will reveal underlying functional and structural similarities among all (+)RNA viruses.
 We currently focus on the interactions between host lipid synthesis/composition and viral replication complex assembly.
 The goals are to advance our understanding of the viral RNA replication mechanism and develop broad-spectrum antiviral strategies.

-‘Functional roles of host fatty acyl-CoA binding protein in assembly and function of positive-strand RNA virus replication complexes’
+‘Virus-host interactions in the assembly of positive-strand RNA virus replication complexes’

 Ph.D., Genetics, Michigan State University, 2002